Lewy Bodies, Dementia, and Parkinson’s – What Does it all Mean?

 Anti-psychotics

 Most of the available anti-psychotics are always avoided in both the DLB and PDD population because they block dopamine receptors and can cause significant motor dysfunction.
 However, two anti-psychotic medications, quetiapine and clozapine, are sometimes used in PDD and DLB patients as they have less of an ability to worsen motor symptoms.
 However, data for the use of quetiapine in these disorders is limited and clozapine requires the patient to undergo frequent blood draws to monitor blood counts.
-A newer medication pimavanserin, has a different mechanism of action, and does not block the dopamine system, but rather the serotonin system, and therefore does not increase motor symptoms.
+A newer medication, pimavanserin, has a different mechanism of action, and does not block the dopamine system but rather the serotonin system, and therefore does not increase motor symptoms.
 It was approved by the FDA to treat PD psychosis, although the overlap between PDD and DLB may make it reasonable to try pimavanserin in DLB as well.

 Medications for cognition

 Cognitive symptoms in DLB can be treated with the same medications developed for other dementias.
-These include medications that such as donepezil and rivastigmine.
+These include medications such as donepezil and rivastigmine.
 Memantine is sometimes used as well.

-• This means consulting with your physician to improve your medication regimen to treat all aspects of your disease – including motor symptoms, cognitive symptoms and hallucinations.
+• This means consulting with your physician to improve your medication regimen to treat all aspects of your disease – including motor symptoms, cognitive symptoms, and hallucinations.

 • Always be open and honest with your doctor about all of the symptoms you may be experiencing so they can create the best treatment plan for you.

-• This also means that you must increase your level of physical, mental and social activities to keep your brain and body functioning at their best.
+• This also means that you must increase your level of physical, mental, and social activities to keep your brain and body functioning at their best.

 Support Our Mission

-To support your local Lewy Bodies, Dementia, and Parkinson's – What Does it all Mean? chapter, please click the button below:
+To support your local Lewy Bodies, Dementia, and Parkinson's – What Does it all Mean? chapter please click the button below:

 DONATE